Austinkkk3/interac-watsonx-labs/Lab 2 - LLM Monitoring/README.md

 # Lab 2: Interac e-Transfer Dispute Summarization with watsonx.governance (~45 min)

+> **In this lab** you'll take a generative-AI summarization prompt and put it to work on Interac e-Transfer disputes — turning messy customer narratives into short, consistent summaries.
+You'll deploy the prompt, measure its output quality with objective metrics (ROUGE and BLEU), and then govern it through Model Health and an automatically generated AI Factsheet. **By the end, you'll know how to move a GenAI feature from "it looks fine" to measurable and audit-ready — the bar you have to clear before putting generative AI into a regulated workflow.**

 > **Interac watsonx Enablement Workshop.** Scenarios, personas, and data in this lab are fictional and for demonstration only.

 ## Use Case: Interac e-Transfer Dispute Summarization